 The aim of our environmental protection measures is to minimise the impact of our business activities on the environment.
 We are committed to the efficient and sustainable use of naturally limited resources, and ensure that the necessary processes are implemented and continuously improved.
-By applying state-of-the-art technologies with high energy and ecological efficiency, we conserve natural resources and reduce environmental pollution.
-Through expert action and binding agreements with authorities, preventive and safety measures are developed to avoid accidental emissions.
+By applying state-of-the-art technologies as well as high energy and ecological efficiency, we conserve natural resources and reduce environmental pollution.
+Through a professional approach and binding agreements with Authorities, preventive and safety measures are being developed to avoid accidental emissions.